aicioara/book-stories-from-2025/content/english/04 - Artificial Intelligence/0300 2025-06-22 - Vibe Coding and Brain Rotting.md

-# Vibe Coding and Brain Rotting
+# Vibe coding and brain rotting

 Last week I shared my opinion about the future of Software Engineering as a career.
 This week, I want to continue on that thread and share some concerns about the future that we are creating for ourselves.